 Catching conversations that aren't being handled

 If you narrow the view of your Inbox folder, you can quickly see any conversations that haven't been assigned to anyone on your team.
-Just set the Assigned To menu to Nobody, and you can easily locate conversations that need to be assigned to someone:
+Just set the Assigned To menu to Unassigned, and you can easily locate conversations that need to be assigned to someone:

 Making sure your team's workload is balanced